Operating a "Comptometer"

 Instructions for basic arithmetic operations with a "Comptometer" type calculator.

 This is a new article and was not in "The International Calculator Collector".

-Note that each key has two numbers.
-The larger number is used for addition and multiplication, whereas the small number (which is the "nines complement") is used in subtraction and division.
+Note that each key of this "full-keyboard" machine has two numbers.
+The larger-sized number is used for addition and multiplication, whereas the smaller-sized number (which is the "nines complement") is used in subtraction and division.

 The little buttons at the bottom of each column of keys are the "subtraction buttons".

 The Bell Punch Company specialised in simpler machines with "abbreviated keyboards", as illustrated below.
 These only have keys up to 5 in any column, do not have the small numbers on the keys or the subtraction buttons, and were designed mainly for addition, as described below.

 Comptometer operators were taught to use their machine in the same way that typewriters and computer keyboards can be operated using the "touch typing" technique.
 Here you do not look at the keys but move the fingers to the correct keys using touch.